 HVAC should be in operation before, and during installation (refer to NWFA Installation Guidelines Section I, Chapter 1, Part 1 for further information).

-Room temperature and humidity of installation areas should be consistent with normal, year-round living conditions for at least ONE WEEK before installation of wood flooring.
-Room temperatures of 60-80°F and a humidity range of 30%-50% is recommended year-round.
+Room temperature and humidity of installation areas should be consistent with 'NORMAL, YEAR ROUND Living Conditions' for at least ONE WEEK before installation of wood flooring.
+Room temperature of 60° to 80°F and relative humidity levels are considered 'Normal Living Conditions' and should be maintained your round.